Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Introduction

-Here $\channelprob^n(\cdot \mid \statsample_1, \ldots, \statsample_n)$ denotes the joint distribution on $\channeldomain^n$ of the private sample $\channelrv_{1:n}$, conditioned on the initial data $\statrv_{1:n} = \statsample_{1:n}$, based on the protocol for communication the inference algorithm and data providers use.
-The mutual information of samples drawn according to distributions of the form~\eqref{eqn:marginal-channel} and the KL divergence between such distributions are key objects in statistical discriminability and minimax rates~\cite[e.g.,][]{Hasminskii78,Birge83,Yu97,YangBa99,Tsybakov09}, where they are often applied in one of three techniques for proving lower bounds: Le Cam's, Fano's, and Assouad's methods~\cite{Yu97,Tsybakov09}.
+Here $\channelprob^n(\cdot \mid \statsample_1, \ldots, \statsample_n)$ denotes the joint distribution on $\channeldomain^n$ of the private sample $\channelrv_{1:n}$, conditioned on $\statrv_{1:n} = \statsample_{1:n}$.
+The mutual information of samples drawn according to distributions of the form~\eqref{eqn:marginal-channel} and the KL divergence between such distributions are key objects in statistical discriminability and minimax rates~\cite{Hasminskii78,Birge83,Yu97,YangBa99,Tsybakov09}, where they are often applied in one of three lower-bounding techniques: Le Cam's, Fano's, and Assouad's methods.

-Keeping in mind the centrality of these information-theoretic quantities, our main results can be summarized at a high-level as follows.
-Theorem~\ref{theorem:master} provides a general result that bounds the KL divergence between distributions $\marginprob_1^n$ and $\marginprob_2^n$, as defined by the marginal~\eqref{eqn:marginal-channel}, by a quantity dependent on the differential privacy parameter $\diffp$ and the total variation distance between $\statprob_1$ and $\statprob_2$.
+Keeping in mind the centrality of these information-theoretic quantities, we summarize our main results at a high-level as follows.
+Theorem~\ref{theorem:master} bounds the KL divergence between distributions $\marginprob_1^n$ and $\marginprob_2^n$, as defined by the marginal~\eqref{eqn:marginal-channel}, by a quantity dependent on the differential privacy parameter $\diffp$ and the total variation distance between $\statprob_1$ and $\statprob_2$.
 The essence of Theorem~\ref{theorem:master} is that